-Trump hosts rally in North Carolina ahead of pivotal House special election
+Trump unloads on 'disloyal' Democratic House candidate at fiery rally ahead of pivotal North Carolina special election

 "This will tell us if Trump can carry candidates through suburban districts or not," said Sarah Chamberlain, president of the Republican Main Street Partnership, which represents moderate Republicans.
 If not, she said, the GOP must "work harder to address the concerns of suburban individuals, mainly women."

+Sen. Lindsey Graham, a rival-turned-ally to the president, was also in attendance.
+Trump led ovations Graham as well as House Majority Leader Kevin McCarthy, Reps.
+David Roser, Jim Jordan, Devin Nunes, and Mark Meadows, lieutenant governor Dan Forest, and others.

+Fox News personalities Diamond and Silk also received special mention as "incredible" individuals.

-The rally may also pose a different sort of test: It will be held just over 100 miles from the site of a Trump rally in July where "send her back" chants aimed at a Somali-born American congresswoman rattled the Republican Party.
+The rally was held just over 100 miles from the site of a Trump rally in July where "send her back" chants aimed at a Somali-born American congresswoman rattled the Republican Party.
 Trump later condemned the chant, which has not been repeated at subsequent Trump events.

 Marshville residents Philip and Diane Ezzell, both 70, were near the front of the line Monday waiting to enter the Trump rally.
 Both attributed their support for Bishop to his backing by Trump.